danielmoi/vim-tute/vim-glossary.md

 ---
 ## Modes
 ```
-Normal Mode         the characters you type are commands
+Normal Mode         the characters typed are executed as commands
-Insert Mode         the characters you type are inserted as text
+Insert Mode         the characters typed are inserted as text
-Visual Mode         motion commands extend the highlighted selection
+Visual Mode         the motion commands typed create a highlighted selection
-Command Mode        enter characters into the command line at the bottom of the window
+Command Mode        the characters typed appear in the Command Line at the bottom of the window
 ```